3 Dreams

 SYNOPSIS

-ACT 1: Jonathan Laine makes a bold choice: to leave a high stress career and comfortable lifestyle and follow his true passion: songwriting [Death By Monkeys].
+ACT 1: Jonathan Lane makes a bold choice: to leave a high stress career and comfortable lifestyle and follow his true passion: songwriting [Death By Monkeys].
 His co-workers think he's crazy.
-[Debts and Obligations].
+[Debts And Obligations].
 He and Emma. his longtime girlfriend, fight about it.
 She is convinced he is making a huge mistake [Greener].
 Jonathan knows that things have not been good between them for a while [Something's Not Right].
-In spite this and his struggle with his own doubts about his talent, he pushes on [I Can Do This].
+They decide to take a break in their relationship.
+Jonathan has sudden doubts about his talent, but he pushes on [I Can Do This].

-His friend Will runs a small recording studio and lets Jonathan work (and often sleep) there.
-Jonathan is mesmerized by a singer named Kiriko as she dances to the playback of one of his songs (Kiriko Flows).
-Kiriko has been hired by Will to record a duet for another artist.
+His friend Will runs a small recording studio and lets Jonathan write there.
+Jonathan is mesmerized by a singer named Kiriko as she dances to the playback of one of his songs [Kiriko Flows].
+Kiriko has been hired by Will to record a duet with another artist.
 She is mysterious and beautiful.
-Jonathan can't take his eyes off of her.
+Jonathan is smitten.
 [Here She Comes].
-He keeps his feeling under wraps but secretly wants her [Obsession].
+He keeps his feeling under wraps.
 They share tender moments together in the studio [Dance With Me].
-Unable to keep a lid on his emotions he takes a chance and tells her how he feels [Say The Words].
-She does not have feelings for him and tries to let him down carefully [Wait].
-Emma finds out about Kiriko and its the last straw in their shaky relationship.
+Unable to keep his emotions in check, he takes a chance and tells her how he feels [Say The Words].
+The feeling is not mutual and Kiriko tries to let him down carefully [Wait].
+Emma finds out about Kiriko and it's the last straw.
 She leaves him [Goodbye].
-Crushed by rejection, Jonathan becomes depressed [Anyone, Anywhere].
+Crushed by rejection, Jonathan becomes depressed [Anyone Anywhere].

-ACT II: Jonathan struggles with his songwriting.
+ACT II: Jonathan continues to struggle with his songwriting.
 He gets no traction with his songs [Zero People].
 Emma's ex shows up and wants her back.
 He says he's been miserable [Empty Glasses].
-He keeps showing up to her dismay.
-In a moment of weakness, she sleeps with him [What Have I Done?].
-Meanwhile more bad news pummels Jonathan's fragile mind.
-An old friend, Hugh, breaks the news that his best friend from school has committed suicide.
+In a moment of weakness, she sleeps with him.
+Meanwhile more bad news blindsides Jonathan.
+He learns that his best friend from school has committed suicide.
 They were once inseparable, but life got in the way.
 Jonathan laments not keeping in touch.
 [Inseparable].

-His life is in ruins and its all his fault [What Have I Done?].
-He has been drinking heavily to self medicate his pain.
-He wakes up one night, hung over at the door of Emma's place.
-He's been mugged.
-In his damaged state he has an epiphany and calls out for her.
+To make matters worse Jonathan has started drinking, to self medicate his pain.
+He wakes up one night, and has an epiphany [Awakening].
+Hung over, he finds himself at the door of Emma's apartment.
+He calls out for her.
 When she opens the door and cradles him in her arms, he professes his love for her.
-And promises to change [Heartache].
-And not give up on his dream [Tree].
+And that they are meant to be together [Two].

-Thinking that the worst is over, however, the next day a messenger arrives at the studio and delivers a legal document with Jonathan's name on it.
-A huge record company Omnipresent Media Group sues him for plagiarism.
+Jonathan senses that maybe his luck is changing.
+However, the next day a messenger arrives at the studio and delivers a legal document with Jonathan's name on it.
+A huge record company Omnipresent Media Group sues him for copyright infringement.
 The damages are in the hundreds of thousands of dollars.
-At wits end, he sees no way out [Just Like Job] and considers going back to his old job.
+At wits end, he sees no way out and considers going back to his old job.
+His friends help him decide what to do [Just Like Job].

-However, one of pop stars of Omnipresent, g.d. finds out about the plagiarism suit and can't believe his company could be so cruel.
-He visits Will's studio and tells Jonathan that he likes the song in question and its not at all similar to the song that Ommipresent has rights to.
-He tells Jonathan should fight the lawsuit.
-[David And Goliath].
-Not only that, g.d. wants to record it for his next release.
-He thinks it a hit.
+Unbeknownst to any of them, one of the top stars of Omnipresent, dogG finds out about the plagiarism suit and can't believe his company could be so cruel.
+He visits Will's studio and tells Jonathan that he likes the song and it's not at all similar to the song that Ommipresent has rights to.
+He tells Jonathan should stand up for himself and fight the lawsuit [Take A Stand].
+Not only that, dogG wants to record the song as his next release.

 Jonathan feels vindicated.
 He and Emma agree to work things out together [Two-reprise].